griffins/special-octo-engine/README.md

 1. The maximum number of requests in a time window.
 2. The number of requests we are remaining with.

+When rate limiting we would need to allow only a given number of request in the given time frame, once the time frame is over we simply reset the number of remaining requests.

 Problem: Do we consider a slot is taken when we are queuing the request after its response has been received, each of this methods has pros and cons.

-The idea I have is dropping all requests till the rate limiter has learned of the time frame for our sliding window and the limit for the window.
+The idea I had was dropping all requests till the rate limiter has learned of the time frame for our window and the limit for the window.

 First, we only send one request to get the rate limiter config before we start now doing parallel requests.
 After obtaining the limit and remaining attempts we fire a burst of requests to make sure all the slots are taken.